 The University Covid-19 hardship fund has been opened to PGR students.
 See details of the fund, what it can cover and the process for applications.

 I am concerned about how my submission and viva may be impacted by the recent changes in how the University is functioning.
-Can you tell me how the Vivas will be carried out for the rest of 2020?
+Can you tell me how the Vivas will currently be carried out?

 You can download the University’s regulation on conducting remote viva examinations for research degrees (PDF).

-The LDC Student Experience Team (pgrs@email@example.com) can provide support around these processes and the application process for a remote viva.
+The LDC Student Experience Team (pgrs@firstname.lastname@example.org) can provide support around these processes and the application process for a remote viva.

 We appreciate that submission pending PGR students are at a crucial stage in their research and we advise that they keep progressing with their work as far as possible.
 Again, we ask that PGRs and their supervision teams remain in regular appropriate contact.